 If you've suffered a major blow to your credit, like after going through a foreclosure or filing for bankruptcy, but are now financially back on your feet, it's probably time to think about rebuilding your credit.
-One way to start improving and repairing your bad credit is by getting getting new credit.

 One way to begin rebuilding bad credit is to get a credit card.
 Though, first you should think about whether you really need one.
 If you don’t currently have a credit card, it might make sense to apply for one.
 But if you already have one or more credit cards, applying for an additional card won’t help your credit score and it might lower it some.
 Here's why:

 Around 10% of your FICO credit score is based on new credit or new credit inquiries.
 Because taking out new credit or making a lot of credit inquiries might suggest that you’re desperately seeking more credit, this negatively affects your credit score.
 Also, another 15% of your FICO score is based on the length of your credit history.
 New credit accounts bring down the average length of your credit history.
-(Learn about the difference between a credit report and a credit score.)

 If you decide it's worthwhile to get a new credit card, but can't qualify for a regular unsecured card, think about getting a secured card.
 With a secured credit card, you deposit a sum of money with a credit union or bank and are given a credit card with a credit limit for a percentage of the amount you deposit—as low as 50% and as high as 120% (typically as a promotional incentive).